How to Become a Professional Plumber

 You’ll need to register in order to take the exam.
 While awaiting the date, it’s a good idea to take any provided practice exams, and review prep guides and materials.

 Once you’ve passed the exam, you are officially a licensed journeyman plumber!

 The next step on your career path as a professional plumber is to become a master plumber, which you can accomplish by continuing your education and field experience and taking a second exam.

 You can also earn additional certifications by completing training in areas like energy efficiency and inspection testing.
 While not required, these certifications can help give you a competitive edge in the job market.

-Eama is one of the best companies in Canada that offers Backflow and Plumbing services in Halton, Brampton, Mississauga, Toronto, Oakville, and Peel.
+Eama is one of the best companies in Canada that offers Plumbing services in Halton, Brampton, Mississauga, Toronto, Oakville, and Peel.
 If you have any problem with your plumbing system at home or your office, please do not hesitate to contact us!